agarciadom/pentaho-artifactCatalog/README.md

 3. Install the `mogrify` tool into some directory in your `PATH`.
 This tool is used to resize uploaded images into the 375x200px size expected by the UI.
 In most Linux distributions, this tool is bundled into the `imagemagick` package, and in Mac OS X it is available through MacPorts as `ImageMagick`.
 There are also binary releases for [Windows](http://www.imagemagick.org/script/binary-releases.php#windows).

-4. Create the PostgreSQL database in `database/postgres9-ddl.sql` and add it as a JDBC data source in Pentaho, noting down its name.
-This database stores the sections and resources created through the admin-only endpoints.
-On Ubuntu 15.04, these commands can be used:

-        sudo -u postgres createuser -P artcat
-        sudo -u postgres createdb -O artcat artifact_catalog sudo -u postgres psql -h localhost \
-          artifact_catalog artcat < database/postgres9-ddl.sql
+4. Copy `config.yaml.template` to `config.yaml`, and customize it.

+  By default, the plugin uses the "SampleData" HSQLDB database that comes with Pentaho.
+To use it, make sure you edit the SampleData data source within the Pentaho User Console and change the user to `pentaho_admin` (as the default `pentaho_user` does not have DBA rights on it).
+If you'd like to use a different database, edit `config.yaml` and change `jndi` to the name of the Pentaho data source to be used and `ddlFile` to the appropriate file within the `database` directory.
+Make sure that the user used in the connection has the ability to create tables in the database, and the plugin will take care of the rest.

-5. Copy `config.yaml.template` to `config.yaml` and customise it: specify the JNDI name of the JDBC data source in `jndi`, check the URL components for the Pentaho REST API and fine-tune the regular expressions for including and excluding artifacts for the admin-only section and resource forms.  `cfrUploadDirectory` should be set to the absolute path to the directory where CFR stores its uploads: this usually should be the `.cfr` subfolder of your `pentaho-solutions/system` directory.
+  Check the URL components for the Pentaho REST API and fine-tune the regular expressions for including and excluding artifacts for the admin-only section and resource forms.  `cfrUploadDirectory` should be set to the absolute path to the directory where CFR stores its uploads: this usually should be the `.cfr` subfolder of your `pentaho-solutions/system` directory.

-   If you want to use a separate web server to host your images, instead of CFR, you will need to customize `imagesDirectory` and `imagesBaseURL`.
+   If you want to use a separate web server to host your images instead of CFR, you will need to customize `imagesDirectory` and `imagesBaseURL`.
 These should be set to the absolute path and base URL of the directory from which you will serve the static images.  `cfrGrantRead` should be set to `false` in this scenario.
 Make sure that the user running Pentaho has write rights on `imagesDirectory`.

    If you need to change your `baseURI`, make sure that you set `myself.apiPrefix` to the same value in `static/custom/js/artifactCatalog.js`!